-- Think critically about the historical and current impact of sex and gender on societies, individuals, organizations/institutions, and the understanding of humanity.
+- Think critically about the historical and current impact of sex and gender on societies, individuals, organizations (or institutions), and understanding humanity

-- Analyze the ways in which issues such as race, class, ethnicity, culture, sexual orientation, etc. intersect with, and complicate the understanding of, gender.
+- Analyze how issues such as race, class, ethnicity, culture, sexual orientation, etc., intersect with and complicate understandings of gender

-- Explore theories that underlie studies of feminism as well as studies of female and male identities.
+- Become familiar with theories that underlie studies of feminism as well as studies of female and male identities

-- Explore how various disciplines approach the study of gender.
+- Learn how various disciplines approach the study of gender

 The Gender Studies minor is designed to help you develop a deeper understanding of yourself and the world in which you live, sharpen your critical thinking skills, and prepare you for careers in business, industry, government, academic settings, or any career and personal pursuit.